microsoft/sqllinuxlabs/instructions.md

     `sudo firewall-cmd --reload`

 Believe it or not, that's it!
 You have now installed SQL Server on Linux which includes the core database engine and SQL Server Agent.

+5. TODO: Add in instructions to open up MSSQL port (1433) for Azure VM.

 ### Explore the SQL Server installation